 No thank you.

-Back to the diner.
-It’s fairly typical as far as the menu goes so when it comes to breakfast, Damian is all about the pancakes.
+As I wrote, The Quaker is fairly typical as far as the menu goes so when it comes to breakfast, Damian is all about the pancakes.
 As you can see, the Quaker’s pancakes are huge.
 (They serve breakfast “all day” on the weekends but be aware that “all day” in Quakerville is only til 2 or so.
 Their closing time is always at issue because it doesn’t seem as concrete as you’d think it would be.
 It being a business and all.)

 In 1997, Harry Bassilakis took over this diner from his grandfather, who opened it in 1931.
 The menu features its famous omelets, corn beef hash, sausages, corn muffins, French toast and blueberry pancakes, to name a few.
 During the weekend, it serves breakfast all day.
 During the week, it also serves lunch.